Simeon-Azeh/codextreme_back/README.md

-# CodeExtreme Hackathon 2023
+# CodeXtreme Hackathon 2023
 Welcome to the CodeExtreme Hackathon 2023!
-This is the repository for the website of the hackathon.
+This is the repository for the hackathon website.

 ## Tools
 - [React](https://reactjs.org/)